status-im/status-go/_docs/app-metrics.md

 Sharing data is strictly opt-in, and can be changed at any times in Settings in the app.

 ### What is shared (Opt-in)
 Status is an open-source platform.
-To verify that the app only collects and shares the events and metadata listed below, you can view the rules defined to store metrics data in the [source code](https://github.com/status-im/status-go/blob/develop/appmetrics/validators.go).
+To verify that the app only collects and shares the events and metadata listed below, you can view the rules set to store metrics data in the [source code](https://github.com/status-im/status-go/blob/develop/appmetrics/validators.go).

 - Your interactions with the app like clicks and screenviews
 - Background activity and internal processes